jatinsikka/jatinsikka.github.io/_pages/about.md

 latest_posts:
   enabled: false
 ---
+Hey there!
+Website is currently under Developement.
+Thanks for visiting!

 I am a graduate student at [The University of Texas at Austin](https://www.utexas.edu/) pursuing a Master of Science, Ph.D. track in Mechanical Engineering with a focus in Robotics.
 Prior to joining UT Austin, I earned my Bachelor of Science in Mechanical Engineering with a minor in Computer Science from [North Carolina State University](https://engr.ncsu.edu/).